 The day I accepted my mother’s death was certainly unplanned for me.
 Several weeks before then, however, I had stopped referring to her in the present.
 This was a step in the right direction.
-I believed she was no longer present, just unavailable, but certainly not dead.
+I believed she was no longer present, just unavailable, but certainly not dead

-Life was good!
+!
 I had been promoted at work, got a few renovations for my house and was planning on getting a new car.
 But things were far from normal in my personal life.

 After the funeral, I kept some of my mom’s things in storage and moved it into my attic with some of my other old things.
 While searching for something one Saturday morning, I hit a box of her clothes.
 Neatly folded, they were packed in a manner my mom would have loved- according to days of the week.

 And holding my mother’s clothes for the first time in four months did it.
 I broke down in tears that seemed to come from my soul.